gvwilson/rsdx/src/flow/index.md

 - FIXME
 ---

-- Use Metaflow to run multiple jobs.
+-   Expect to have to run thousands of simulations
+-   Can do this with [Make][gnu-make], but most people use a pipeline runner like [Metaflow][metaflow]